 Agents say however that they want to help a genuine buyer purchase the property, so it’s important to be upfront about your intent and to bid with confidence.

 It’s always better to be a standout buyer because it can help you compete better on auction day as well as be on the agent’s radar.

 Just because a property is passed in, it doesn’t mean the vendor will necessarily sell the property to anyone there.

 They may decide to try to sell it by private treaty or even take it off the market if they’re not going to achieve the price that they wanted.

 While it’s important to be assertive, prospective buyers at this point in time shouldn’t be aggressive because this rarely works and will most likely just put the vendor offside.

-For other tips on staying ahead of the pack, visit the blog section of the Naked Real Estate website.
+For other tips on staying ahead of the pack, visit the blog section of the Naked Edge Real Estate website.